ArthurSonzogni/chromiumos-platform2/hiberman/README.md

  * imagemover.rs - The "pump" of the hibernate image pipeline, this is the component calling read() and write() to move data between two file descriptors.
- * keyman.rs - Encapsluates creation and management of the asymmetric key pair used to protect the private hibernate metadata.
+ * keyman.rs - Encapsulates creation and management of the asymmetric key pair used to protect the private hibernate metadata.
  * lvm.rs - Helper functions for dealing with LVM.
  * metrics.rs - Handles saving and replaying metrics throughout the hibernate and resume process.
  * mmapbuf.rs - A helper object to create large aligned buffers (which are a requirement for files opened with O_DIRECT).
- * powerd.rs - Handles interactions with the Chrome OS power daemon.
+ * powerd.rs - Handles interactions with the ChromeOS power daemon.
  * preloader.rs - An object that can be inserted in the image pipeline that will load contents from disk early and store it in memory for a spell.
  * snapdev.rs - Encapsulates ioctl interactions with /dev/snapshot.